mgodwin/rails_observatory/README.md

 ## License

-The gem is available as open source under the terms of the LGPL v2 License.
+The gem is available as open source under the terms of the MIT License.
-If you'd like a commercial license, please contact me mark.godwin@hey.com